Getting Ready for Results Day

 Post-results support services

 If you're not happy with your students' results this summer, you should take the following steps:

 - View the grade boundaries, question papers, mark schemes and examiner reports for the paper/qualification concerned.

 - View your students’ scripts using our free access to scripts service.

 - Log in to ResultsPlus to see how your students have performed on every question and compare their performance to the national average.

 - If you are still unhappy with your students' results, you may apply for a review of marking via our post-results services.

 Full details of all our post-results services are available on our website.

-The deadline for requesting a Review of marking and moderation (ROMM) is 29 September 2022 for A level (Service 1, 2 and 3).
+The deadline for requesting a Review of marking and moderation (ROMM) is 28 September 2023 for GCSE, A level and International A level.

 How to apply for post-results services